nisal206/nisal206/README.md

-﻿# *Hy there, I'm Uditha Vithanage*
+﻿# *Hi there, I'm Nisal Rukshan*

 Welcome to my GitHub!
-I am a passionate developer specializing in *web applications, **modern user interfaces, and **efficient backends*.
-Dive into my projects and explore my skills and achievements.

 ---